MJP32/rps-test/README.md

 $ java -jar casino_dealer.jar <server_host> <server_port>
 $ java -jar casino_player.jar <server_host> <server_port> <starting_balance>
 ```
 Once you have instantiated as server, you can instantiate any number of Dealers and Players.
-However, as described earlier only the most recently started Dealer will be asked to handle the Player's GameRequests.
+You will need at least two instances of the Player to play Rock-Paper-Scissors.
+Additionally, only the most recently started Dealer will be asked to handle the Player's Game requests.

 ### For questions, comments or concerns ###
 * **Contact**: Siddhartha Sengupta